[DISC] The Backroute Debate

 The very act of designing a level is itself a challenge to other players.
 You're saying "there - beat that!"
 If the player then solves the level with an unintended solution (or, indeed, a "backroute"), they have beaten the designer, who must then either accept the solution, or fix the level.
 Under no circumstances should the game engine be necessarily helping or hindering the designer or player in this process - ideally, it should be an entirely neutral entity in the equation.

-Backroutes are not only entirely valid ways to solve a level and beat its designer, they are also an invaluable resource for alternative solutions, challenge solutions, interesting level statistics, and can even provide ways to find completely new tricks, which can then form the basis of other levels (which, if not carefully designed, will then likely have backroutes of their own!)
+Backroutes are also an invaluable resource for alternative solutions, challenge solutions, interesting level statistics, and can even provide ways to find completely new tricks, which can then form the basis of other levels (which, if not carefully designed, will then likely have backroutes of their own!)
 In short, they are not necessarily a bad thing.

 They exist as linchpins to learning and progress; however, this learning and progress should ideally all be happening after the fact of the game's creation, informing designers and players of fresh possibilities.
 They should not retroactively inform the design of the game itself, other than in obvious cases where it exposes an actual flaw with the game, e.g. destructable steel.